-- 1. Provide for fire fighter and public safety. - 2.
-I would like the fire managed under a control strategy with suppression actions done with as little environmental damage as possible.
-The BLM guide to minimum impact suppression tactics is attached. - 3.
+- 1. Provide for fire fighter and public safety. - Manage the fire with as little environmental damage as possible.
+The guide to minimum impact suppression tactics is attached. - 3.
 Key cultural features requiring priority protection are: Escalante Cabin, and overlook board walks along the south rim. - 4.
-Key resource considerations are: protecting endangered species by avoiding retardant and foams from entering the stream, if the ponderosa pine timber sale is threatened conduct a low intensity under burn and clear fuels along road 312. - 5.
-Restrictions for suppression actions are no tracked vehicles on slopes greater than 20% or meadow soils except where roads exist and are identified for use, and no retardant will be utilized within 100 feet of water. - 6.
-Minimum tools for use are Type 2/3 helicopters, chainsaws, hand tools and portable pumps. - 7.
-My Agency Advisor will be Eric Johnson (Wildlife Biologist). - 8.
+Key resource considerations are: protecting endangered species by avoiding retardant and foams from entering the stream, if the ponderosa pine timber sale is threatened conduct a low intensity under burn and clear fuels along road 312. - Restrictions for suppression actions include: no tracked vehicles on slopes greater than 20percent or meadow soils except where roads exist and are identified for use, and no retardant will be used within 100 feet of water.

+- Minimum tools for use are type 2/3 helicopters, chainsaws, hand tools and portable pumps. - 7.
+My agency advisor will be Eric Johnson (wildlife biologist). - 8.
 The NE flank of the fire borders private property and must be protected if threatened.
 John Dennison of the Big Pine Fire Department will be the local representative. - 9.
-Managing the fire cost-effectively for the values at risk is a significant concern. - 11 to strengthen our organizational capabilities.
+Manage the fire cost-effectively for the values at risk. - 10.
+Provide training opportunities for the resource area personnel to strengthen our organizational capabilities. - Minimum disruption of residential access to private property, and visitor use consistent with public safety.